hazelparr/Treehouse-Python-Soccer-League/README.md

 A script that iterates though a player list and assigns them to teams based on a criteria that will make team selection as fair as possible.

-The program will then generate personalised letters to all players.
+The program will then generate personalised letters to all players informing them of their team and the date and time of their first team practice.